Frequently asked questions (FAQs)

 Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Compass for Windows).

-We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for MOS 2016 or MOS Microsoft 365 Apps & Office 2019): View the QRG.
+We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2013 only (no setup is required for MOS 2016, MOS 2019, or MOS 365 Apps): View the QRG.

 We need detailed info on changing languages and regional settings when administering LITA exams.

 When your CATC is administering LITA (Live-in-the-Application) exams, it means that Compass also requires that the software corresponding to the exam be installed locally on the workstation.
-For example, if you are administering MOS 2016 Excel, then the Microsoft Office Excel 2016 software needs to be installed on every workstation that will be delivering the exams.
+For example, if you are administering the MOS 365 Apps Excel certification, then the Microsoft 365 Apps Excel application needs to be installed on every workstation that will be delivering the exams.

 Changing the language of Compass: